 Kanarra Falls – Zion National Park, Utah

 Submitted by Allison from She Dreams of Alpine

-Allison is the founder and primary author for the She Dreams of Alpine blog, and works with her partner Michael who helps take most of the photography that can be found on the site.
-She Dreams of Alpine is an outdoor adventure travel blog that is aimed at those who love not only to travel but to spend a majority of their time in the outdoors hiking, backpacking, and rock climbing their way around the world.
+Allison is the founder and primary author for She Dreams of Alpine blog and works with her partner Michael who helps take most of the photography that can be found on the site.
+She Dreams of Alpine is an outdoor adventure travel blog that is aimed at those who love not only to travel but to spend the majority of their time in the outdoors hiking, backpacking, and rock climbing their way around the world.
 Allison founded the blog in an aim to break stereotypes and empower others to be as adventurous and daring as they dream of.
 Follow her on Instagram

 Summerland Trail – Mount Rainier National Park, Washington